Deingun/midterm-project-banking-system/README.md

 Transactions made in 24 hours total to more than 150% of the customers highest daily total transactions in any other 24 hour period.
 More than 2 transactions occurring on a single account within a 1 second period.
+##### Author's note: If there are no transfers in the database, fraud is detected when making more than 3 transfers in one day.

 ### Good Practices
 You must include the thorough unit and integration tests.